Protect your iPhone against online threats with Avast One

 Do your part by updating your computer with the latest available software updates and follow these five tips for ultimate online security and privacy.

 Want to see if your PC is vulnerable to an EternalBlue cyberattack?
 Our Wi-Fi Inspector can check for you right now.

 Cyber attackers mean business, but so do we.
 That’s why Avast has created powerful antivirus software to block harmful ransomware attacks like WannaCry and Petya.
 We use cloud-based artificial intelligence to provide six layers of protection against malware and other threats, including those which make use of the SMBv1 vulnerability.
-Plus, our Wi-Fi Inspector feature will check right now to see if you’re vulnerable to EternalBlue attacks.
+Plus, our firewall will check all incoming and outgoing traffic to your network to ensure your stay safe.

 Avast One automatically detects and prevents malware attacks while also scanning your computer for outdated software that may contain vulnerabilities like EternalBlue.
 Stay safe from exploits and other current and future online threats with a world-class cybersecurity solution.